Qcent/NetJoy/README.md

 - JoyReceiver++ works in conjunction with JoySender++ on the host machine.
 It receives the selected mode and joystick inputs transmitted by JoySender++.
 Based on the mode and input received, JoyReceiver++ emulates the corresponding input on the host machine using the ViGEm driver.
 This integration ensures seamless and accurate input emulation, enabling smooth gameplay and application interaction.

 #### Customizable Control Mapping
   Project NetJoy offers flexibility in control mapping.
-You can map any joystick input to any Xbox 360 input, allowing you to create personalized control schemes that suit your preferences and playstyle.
+You can map any joystick input to any Xbox 360 input, allowing you to create personalized control schemes that suit your preferences and play style.
 Whether you require specific layouts or remapped inputs for optimal gameplay, Project NetJoy provides the versatility to accommodate your needs.
 #### Rumble Feedback
 - To enhance the gaming experience, Project NetJoy supports rumble feedback for both Xbox 360 and DS4 modes.
 This feature provides tactile feedback to the user, simulating vibration effects through the connected controllers.
 Rumble feedback adds an extra layer of immersion, making games more engaging and interactive.